Distributed controller synthesis for deadlock avoidance: Two locks per process

 \section{Two locks per process}

-We describe how to solve the deadlock avoidance control problem for \tlss, that are systems where every process uses two locks.
+We describe how to solve the "deadlock avoidance control problem" for \tlss, so for systems where every process uses at most two locks.
 We present the three results announced in the previous section, namely, Theorems~\ref{thm:2LSSSigma},~\ref{thm:2LSSNP}, and~\ref{thm:exclusive}.

-The general case, treated in Theorem~\ref{thm:2LSSSigma}, puts no restriction on "strategies" or on the system, besides it being a \tlss.
-Our approach is to summarize the possibilities of a strategy into a polynomial size witness.
-We show that from a computational complexity perspective we cannot do better than guessing them to solve the problem.
+The general case, treated in Theorem~\ref{thm:2LSSSigma}, puts no restriction on "strategies" or on the system, besides being a \tlss.
+The main idea is that each "winning strategy" can be decomposed into "local strategies", each summarized by an object of polynomial size, called its behavior.
+We show that from a computational complexity perspective we cannot do better than guessing these behaviors to solve the problem.

 The next case is when we require "strategies" to be "locally live".
-This eliminates a mechanism we use to get the lower bound for the general case.
-The mechanism is to make a process take one of its locks and then reach a state with no available actions.
-Indeed, with "locally live" "strategies", if a process takes a lock and never releases it, it either lives forever (then the system wins) or it is blocked when trying to get its other lock (meaning that its other lock is not available).
+With such "strategies", a process can only block if all locks it asks for are taken forever.
+This simplifies the analysis and enables us to reason on a graph because of the two-locks restriction.

-Finally, we consider the restriction of the deadlock avoidance problem to \emph{"exclusive@@sys"} systems (still with "locally live" "strategies").
+Finally, we consider the restriction of the deadlock avoidance problem to \emph{"exclusive@@sys"} systems, still with "locally live" "strategies".
 Here, whenever a process can execute an action acquiring a lock it is the only thing it can do.
-This means that a process gets blocked whenever it tries to get a lock and the lock is not free.
-Observe, that in general this is not the case (Figure~\ref{fig:flexible-philosophers}).
+This means that a process gets blocked whenever it tries to get a certain lock that is not available.
+Recall that the system in Figure~\ref{fig:flexible-philosophers} is not "exclusive@@sys", whereas the one in Figure~\ref{fig:philosophers} is so.